Fillìa: Biography

 He had an interest in architecture, designing the Futurist Pavilion at the 1928 International Exhibition in Turin.
 He designed the mosaic decorations of the Swimming Stadium and was executed by Ceramica Ligure.
 Fillìa's contribution to architecture is evident in his editorial activities such as his influential monographs, La nouva architettura, and his essays on modern architecture.
 He also developed the notion of "ambientazione", which included the spiritual and technical fashioning of living environments.

-Fillìa's activities as an organizer and polemicist, which he continued through his contact with the avant-garde in his numerous trips to Paris, ended with his death at Turin in 1936 at the age of thirty-two.
+Fillìa's activities as an organiser and polemicist, which he continued through his contact with the avant-garde in his numerous trips to Paris, ended with his death at Turin in 1936 at the age of thirty-two.

 There are works by Fillìa in the collections of the Galleria d'Arte Moderna in Rome, the Galleria d'Arte Moderna in Turin, and in a number of private collections.
 His Works Senza titolo, 1923, is by Museo Cantonale d'Arte of Lugano.